AbdullahiM28/dotfiles/README.md

 # dotfiles
-backing up dotfiles
+backing up dotfiles,
-easier to pull this repo
+its easier to just pull this repo